 To set the blade angle, start by loosening the bevel lock lever.
 Then, rotate the blade to the desired angle and tighten the lever to lock it in place.

-How to Cut Angles on a Table Saw: Tips and Tricks
+The 12 Tips & Tricks on How to Cut Angles on a Table Saw

 The following are some things you should do when cutting angles on a table saw.